Umberto Eco: Influences and themes

 A group of avant-garde artists, painters, musicians and writers, whom he had befriended at RAI, the Neoavanguardia or Gruppo '63, became an important and influential component in Eco's writing career.

 In 1971, Eco co-founded Versus: Quaderni di studi semiotici (known as VS among Italian academics), a semiotic journal.
 VS is used by scholars whose work is related to signs and signification.
 The journal's foundation and activities have contributed to semiotics as an academic field in its own right, both in Italy and in the rest of Europe.
-Most of the well-known European semioticians, including Eco, A. J. Greimas, Jean-Marie Floch, and Jacques Fontanille, as well as philosophers and linguists like John Searle and George Lakoff, have published original articles in VS. His work with Serbian and Russian scholars and writers included thought on Milorad Pavić and a meeting with Alexander Genis.
+Most of the well-known European semioticians, including Eco, A. J. Greimas, Jean-Marie Floch, and Jacques Fontanille, as well as philosophers and linguists like John Searle and George Lakoff, have published original articles in VS. His work with Serbian and Russian scholars and writers included thoughts on Milorad Pavić and a meeting with Alexander Genis.

 Beginning in the early 1990s, Eco collaborated with artists and philosophers such as Enrico Baj, Jean Baudrillard, and Donald Kuspit to publish a number of tongue-in-cheek texts on the imaginary science of 'pataphysics.

 Eco's fiction has enjoyed a wide audience around the world, with many translations.
 His novels are full of subtle, often multilingual, references to literature and history.
 Eco's work illustrates the concept of intertextuality, or the inter-connectedness of all literary works.
 Eco cited James Joyce and Jorge Luis Borges as the two modern authors who have influenced his work the most.

+Umberto Eco did not consider hypertexts a valid support for a novel.
+In his opinion, multimedia added nothing to the cultural value of the work; it only integrated its contents.
+In 1995, during a presentation at the Milan Triennale University, he declared: "I have seen several multimedia works, and I personally collaborated in the drafting of a publication of this type.
+They gave me a computer on which to run the finished work, but now remotely of just one year this machine is already outdated, rendered obsolete and unusable with the most recent multimedia works."

 Eco was also a translator: he translated into Italian Raymond Queneau's Exercices de style (1947).
 Eco's translation was published under the title Esercizi di stile in 1983.
 He was also the translator of Sylvie, a novella by Gérard de Nerval.